bragi/zappirynth/README.md

-A simplistic Labirynth online game.
+A simplistic Labyrinth online game.

 Built as a learning tool for Zappa and Node.js